vivi3nli/edX_course_practice/MITx_6.00.1x/interesting_facts.md

 and this is a property called Turing complete.
 It's one of the fundamentals of computer science.

+The introduction of 'bug' is really a bug in the vacumn tube(by Admiral Grace Murray Hopper, one of the first female programmers)

 #Some trickey lib
 str.swapcase()
 Return *a copy of* the string with uppercase characters converted to lowercase and vice versa.
 Note that it is not necessarily true that s.swapcase().swapcase() == s.